Oracle VM Server for x86

-Oracle VM Server for x86 is the server virtualization offering from Oracle Corporation.
+Oracle VM Server for x86 is a server virtualization offering from Oracle Corporation.
 Oracle VM Server for x86 incorporates the free and open-source Xen hypervisor technology, supports Windows, Linux, and Solaris guests and includes an integrated Web based management console.
 Oracle VM Server for x86 features fully tested and certified Oracle Applications stack in an enterprise virtualization environment.

 Oracle VM Server for x86 can be freely downloaded through Oracle Software Delivery Cloud.
 Oracle announced the general availability of Oracle VM 3.4.6 at 30 November 2018.

+Oracle VM Server for x86 entered sustaining support on July 1, 2024, and is not receiving new patches or updates.
+It has been replaced by Oracle Linux Virtualization Manager, which is based on KVM and OVirt.